buildbase-app/sdk/docs/ERROR_CODES.md

 # Error Codes Reference

-This document lists all error codes used in the BuildBase SDK and their meanings.
+This document lists error codes used in the BuildBase SDK and their meanings.
+These codes can be used with `createSDKError()` and may be set on `SDKError.code` when the SDK throws.
+Not every code is used in every release; this doc serves as the canonical reference.

 ## SDK Error Codes